elarle/AENG/README.md

 # Acorn Engine

-This is a experimetal 3D engine.
+This is a C++ experimetal 3D engine.